· Szymon Berski · Guide · 5 min read

 Yes — this is the modern standard.
 Company websites routinely include calculators, configurators, booking systems, or a customer portal as add-on modules.
 A hybrid architecture combines the speed of a static site with application functionality exactly where it is actually needed.

-Back to portfolio
+Back to blog

 Related posts